President Trump Has Pardoned Controversial Former Arizona Sheriff Joe Arpaio

 When the ACLU sued Arpaio, accusing him of conducting racial profiling and violating the constitution, a federal district judge ordered the sheriff in 2011 to halt the practice.
 When Arpaio publicly refused to do so, the judge found him to be in civil contempt of court and recommended the criminal charge.

-In July, another federal judge convicted him of contempt of court, finding Arpaio had shown a "flagrant disregard" for the law and had ""willfully violated the [2011] order."
+In July, another federal judge convicted him of contempt of court, finding Arpaio had shown a "flagrant disregard" for the law and had "willfully violated the [2011] order."

+On Friday, ACLU Deputy Legal Director Cecilia Wang said that with his decision, the president had "chosen lawlessness over justice, division over unity, hurt over healing."

+"Once again, the president has acted in support of illegal, failed, immigration enforcement practices that target people of color and have been struck down by the courts," Wang said.
+"His pardon of Arpaio is a presidential endorsement of racism."

+"No one is above the law and the individuals entrusted with the privilege of being sworn law officers should always seek to be beyond reproach in their commitment to fairly enforcing the laws they swore to uphold," he said in a statement.
+"Mr. Arpaio was found guilty of criminal contempt for continuing to illegally profile Latinos living in Arizona based on their perceived immigration status in violation of a judge’s orders.
+The President has the authority to make this pardon, but doing so at this time undermines his claim for the respect of rule of law as Mr. Arpaio has shown no remorse for his actions.”

+Arizona's other Republican senator, Sen. Jeff Flake, tweeted Friday he would have "preferred that the President honor the judicial process and let it take its course."
+Both Flake and McCain are frequent Trump critics.

-Latinos — Republicans and Democrats — worry Trump doesn't fully understand how big an impact pardoning Arpaio will have.
+Latinos — Republicans and Democrats — had expressed worry that Trump doesn't fully understand how big an impact pardoning Arpaio will have.

 "It seems as though conservatives say, 'Rule of law for me, but not for you.
 Opportunity for us, but not for you.
 Amnesty for Arpaio, but not for the hard-working,'" Artemio Muniz, chair of the Texas Federation of Hispanic Republicans, told BuzzFeed News this week.